aricm/ngbrm/Readme.md

 Please make liberal use of the repo's issue tracker.

-Commit when you have fixed each issue
+Commit when you have fixed each issue *include the issue#*

 Always commit/push your changes with descriptive commit messages (unlike mine)